rcpenny/interviews/company/亚马逊/BQ-Stories.md

 # 5. Learn and Be Curious 好奇求知
 ## Tell me about a time when you influenced a change by only asking questions.
 ## Tell me about a time when you solved a problem through just superior knowledge or observation.

-## Have you ever learn something new by yourself and‍‍‍‌‍‌‍‌‌‍‍‍‌‌‌‍‌ end up using what you learn to solve problems at work
+## Tell me about a time when you had to solve a difficult problem?

 ## Have you ever learn something new by yourself and‍‍‍‌‍‌‍‌‌‍‍‍‌‌‌‍‌ end up using what you learn to solve problems at work
 ## How do you select metric to measure your project success
 ## How do you find the time to stay inspired, acquire new knowledge, innovate in your work?